City Ground (Cambridge): Greyhound racing

-Greyhound Racing started at Milton Road on 6 October 1968 after a track was constructed around the football pitch.
+Greyhound racing started at Milton Road on 6 October 1968 after a track was constructed around the football pitch.
 The racing was independent (unaffiliated to a governing body) and was known as the Cambridge City Greyhound Stadium.
 The first racing took place on Wednesday and Saturday evenings at 7.30pm on a circumference of 400 yards with a 'McGee Outside' hare.
-Distances were 260, 460 and 660 yards on an all grass track.
+Distances were 260, 460 and 660 yards on an all-grass track.

-In 1974 the management decided to become National Greyhound Racing Club (NGRC) affiliated but the association only lasted five months before promoter Laurie Boost quoted increased costs had forced the track to revert to their independent status.
-During 1978 the decision was made to race under NGRC rules for a second time which would result in a considerable sequence of successes for the track that had only just switched from being an independent.
-Racing would take place every Monday, Wednesday and Saturday evening with trials sessions held on Thursday afternoons.
+In 1974 the management decided to become National Greyhound Racing Club (NGRC) affiliated but the association only lasted five months before promoter Laurie Boost said increased costs had forced the track to revert to its independent status.
+In 1978 the decision was made to race under NGRC rules for a second time which resulted in a considerable sequence of successes for the track that had only just switched from being an independent.
+Racing took place every Monday, Wednesday and Saturday evening with trials sessions held on Thursday afternoons.
 The switch to NGRC rules resulted in the track being resurfaced and restaurant facilities being made available to the public.
-A strong group of trainers became attached to the track and the first race under the new rules was on 24 November with the Racing Manager being J.Foster.
+A strong group of trainers became attached to the track and the first race under the new rules was on 24 November with the Racing Manager being J Foster.

-The trainer arriving included Pat Mullins the 1978 English Greyhound Derby winning trainer and he brought success to Cambridge when he won the Scottish Greyhound Derby with Greenville Boy in 1979.
+The trainers arriving included Pat Mullins, the 1978 English Greyhound Derby winning trainer, and he brought success to Cambridge when he won the Scottish Greyhound Derby with Greenville Boy in 1979.
 Lacca Champion nearly achieved a remarkable double when finishing runner up in the 1979 Greyhound Derby.
-Also in 1979 a newcomer called Sport Promoter reared by Pat and his wife Linda Mullins broke the track record over 400m at Cambridge in his first race and went on to win the Romford Puppy Cup and Juvenile.
-The George Morrow trained Northway Point won the Scurry Gold Cup and highly respected trainer Joe Cobbold joined the training ranks.
+Also in 1979 a newcomer called Sport Promoter, reared by Pat and his wife Linda Mullins, broke the track record over 400m at Cambridge in his first race and went on to win the Romford Puppy Cup and Juvenile.
+The George Morrow-trained Northway Point won the Scurry Gold Cup, and highly respected trainer Joe Cobbold joined the training ranks.